Nutrition and Food Science - NFS 480

 Clinical Nutrition (3-1) 3 Cr.
 Hrs.

 This course prepares students to act as a dietary manager as part of the nutrition care team.
 This course reviews the nutrition care process, highlighting necessary skills to select and recommend foods based on institutional guidelines, using appropriate tools to assess nutritional adequacy and planning menus based on needs of clients or populations.
 Topics include nutrition education, documenting in the health record and providing feedback and evaluation to the healthcare team.
+Note: Students must begin NFS 490 within one year of completing NFS 480.

 (A requirement that must be completed before taking this course.)